 CES 791 Internship II Counselor Supervision is the internship course for CES 710 Clinical Supervision and Consultation.
 The internship course is a practical, hands-on experience designed to prepare students for a career as a clinical supervisor.
 Under the close guidance of experienced supervisors, students will develop the skills and knowledge necessary to effectively supervise counselors-in-training.
 This internship involves direct supervision of counseling students, as well as participation in group supervision and professional development activities.
 Interns will be expected to maintain detailed case notes, participate in regular supervision meetings, and complete required coursework.
 Upon successful completion of the internship, students will demonstrate competency in the core areas of supervision and be prepared to enter the field as qualified supervisors.
-This course requires 200 internship hours.
-(2 credit hrs, 1 full semester) (Pass/Fail)
+This course requires between 218 and 250 internship hours depending on the Spring or Fall program start dates.
+Residency II takes place with COUN 690, or with 510/580 residencies.
+(2 credit hrs, 1 full semester) (Pass/Fail).

-CES 792 Internship III Counselor Education / Teaching
+CES 792 Internship III, Counselor Education / Teaching

 CES 792 Internship III Counselor Education / Teaching is the internship course for CES 820 Adult Learning Theory and Application.
 The internship course is a practical, hands-on experience designed to prepare students for a career as a faculty member in a professional counseling program.
-Students will be involved in co-teaching, curriculum development, student engagement and assessment, and participation in faculty meetings, committee work, and other academic responsibilities.
+Students will be involved in shadowing, co-teaching, and teaching.
+They will gain experiences in student engagement and assessment, and participation in faculty meetings, committee work, and other academic responsibilities.
 Upon successful completion of the internship, students will demonstrate competency in the core areas of counselor education and be prepared to pursue a career in academia.
-This course requires 200 internship hours.
+This course requires 272 internship hours.
 (2 credit hrs, 1 full semester) (Pass/Fail)